-This chapter dissects the ways in which branded content deals extend beyond television to other platforms such as radio, the press, and, most importantly, the internet an mobile devices.
+This chapter dissects the ways in which branded content deals extend beyond television to other platforms such as radio, the press, and, most importantly, the online environment (internet and then mobile devices).
 In some cases, this collaboration is then maneuvered back to the “real world” through live events, which allow audiences to interact “for real” with the experience of the program and its sponsor.
 I define this as “continuous integration,” meaning the cross-platform tendency of these deals.
 Continuous integration is the second feature that distinguishes branded content as a new phase of media commercialization.
 The empirical data demonstrates how the “migration” of the program with its sponsors across platforms creates an intensively commercialized environment in which what seems to be a communicative act becomes increasingly strategic, personalized, and closely controlled by the brand.

 Chapter 6: Disillusioned: Conflicts, Regulation, Harms to Democracy